sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 ## Single-node Cluster

 All setup is based on [Docker images](https://hub.docker.com/u/sequenceiq/) only the glue-code is different.
-Lets start with the most simple setup:
+Let's start with the most simple setup:

- - starts a Docker container in the background that runs **ambari-server** and **ambari-agent**.
+ - start the first Docker container in the background that runs **ambari-server** and **ambari-agent**.
- - starts another container which:
+ - start the second Docker container which:
    - waits for the agent connecting to the server
    - starts an [ambari-shell](https://github.com/sequenceiq/ambari-shell), which will instruct ambari-server on its REST API:
      - define an **[Ambari Blueprint](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints)** by posting a JSON to `<AMBARI_URL>/api/v1/blueprints`